apache/apisix-website/blog/en/blog/2023/04/07/apisix-unity-group-q&a.md

 **2. Can you describe your role and your team?**

-I'm a System Architect working with a team of 11 devops engineers.
+I'm a System Architect working with a team of 11 DevOps engineers.
 We design, implement and launch large-scale sites mainly related to eCommerce.We often use cloud services and Kubernetes as a platform to launch applications.

 **3. What was your team's process before using APISIX?**